how to build your self confidence

 There is a major difference between confidence and self-centeredness.
 Arrogance can also enter the picture.
 You do not want to raise little monsters to unleash on the world.
 There are enough of those as it is.
 We have a greater purpose in life by God’s design.
 We should be humble yet strong.
 Confident yet gracious.
 Intelligent yet compassionate.
 Teach them to see beyond their own desires and needs.

 Life isn’t always sunshine and lollipops.
 Downpours and hard times are always sure to come.
 They are the moments that test our character and define us as human beings.
 When disappointment or sadness come knocking for your child, be there to help them understand.
 Not necessarily to solve, but for support.
 They need those times like flowers need rain.
-Teach them the perspective needed to absorb these times and move forward.
+If you want to know how to build self confidence in your kids, teach them the perspective needed to absorb the bumps in the road and move forward.

 8. Spokes in The Wheel

 As adults, we are aware that we all have different talents and gifts to offer the world.
 We are all just spokes in the big wheel.
-For children, they may not see things so clearly.
+Children may not see things so clearly.
 Your daughter might not understand why she isn’t a cheerleader and her best friend is.
-Your son might have a buddy who excels in math and he struggles.
+Your son might have a buddy who excels in math while he struggles.
 As Mom says, “Variety is the spice of life.”
 It would be awfully boring if we were all made the same.
-Help your children find their own gifts and to appreciate those of others.
+Help your children to find their own gifts and to appreciate those of others.

 9. The Power of Positive Thinking